:::

 (d) unambiguous and unique reference number(s) identifying the seed lot.
 This may be a seed lot reference number or a sequence or sequences of label numbers

-(f) lot weight
+(f) lot weight/size

-(g) number (and type) of containers
+(g) number of containers

 (h) tests required